stephabauva/jupyter_notebook_with_Docker/README.md

 Step 04: copy the url provided by jupyter and paste in your browser

-Step 05: enjpy jupyter :)
+Step 05: enjoy jupyter :)

 Note: the requirements.txt contains Pandas, Numpy, jupyter and Scikit-learn